mpaglia0/Iudas/README.md

 Pelican has been designed for a multi-author site.

 Clicking on each author name will redirected the visitor to a page containing all articles published by the selected author.
-If you only write on your own blog, this behaviour causes a boring loop since all articles belong, obviously, only to you...
+If you are the only one writing on your own blog, this behaviour causes a boring loop since all articles belong, obviously, only to you...

 To avoid this set